-

 - If there are areas that need to be improved to meet current code, the drawings should include construction details showing how these will be modified.

 Depending on the changes, the Building Official could also require a Code Summary-Analysis to be performed by a professional at your expense and submitted to the City for Code Review.
 See checklist in documents below.
 ALL BUILDINGS OVER 4,000 SQ.
 FT.
 WILL REQUIRE A CODE SUMMARY ANALYSIS.
+See documents below.

 DAY CARES AND ADULT GROUP HOMES COULD REQUIRE SPRINKLERS, SEE CURRENT CODES FOR MORE INFO;